Archaeology and History

 History

-I have a strong interest in developing and expanding the undergraduate medical curriculum and in creating opportunities for wider public engagement activities in radio, television, newspapers and schools.
-I have worked as Senor Academic Adviser (Medical Humanities) at the Wellcome Trust and have served as Chair of the Wellcome Trust History of Medicine Funding Committee, (2003-8), and the Trust's Research Resources Funding Committee (2008-13).
+My research interests focus on the social and cultural history of modern science and medicine and the history of crime and justice since the seventeenth century.
+I have particular interests in the history of allergic diseases, such as asthma, hayfever and eczema, the history of stress, and the history of life transitions including the midlife crisis and retirement.
+Drawing on my degree in immunology and qualification as a doctor, I have always had a strong interest in developing and expanding the undergraduate medical curriculum and in creating opportunities for wider public engagement activities in radio, television, newspapers and schools.
+I have worked as Senor Academic Adviser (Medical Humanities) at the Wellcome Trust and have served as Chair of the Wellcome Trust History of Medicine Funding Committee (2003-8) and the Trust's Research Resources Funding Committee (2008-13).
 I chaired the History sub-panel for REF 2021 and was a member of the sub-panel for REF 2014.
-I am co-Director of the WHO Collaborating Centre on Culture and Health and have served as a member of the WHO European Advisory Committee on Health Research and Chair of the WHO Euro Expert Group on the Cultural Contexts of Health.
+I am the founding Director of the Wellcome Centre for Cultures and Environments of Health, co-director of the WHO Collaborating Centre on Culture and Health and have served as Chair of the WHO Euro Expert Group on the Cultural Contexts of Health and as a member of the WHO European Advisory Committee on Health Research.

 Biography:

-I am currently Professor of the History of Medicine and Founding Director of the Wellcome Centre for Cultures and Environments of Health.
+I am Professor of the History of Medicine and Founding Director of both the Wellcome Centre for Cultures and Environments of Health and the WHO Collaborating Centre on Culture and Health.
 But my career has been checkered.
-Having worked as a nurse initially, I studied medicine at St. Thomas's Hospital Medical School.
+Having gained clinical experience as an auxillary nurse, I studied medicine at St. Thomas's Hospital Medical School.
 After qualifying in immunology in 1982 and medicine in 1985, and a short career in medical practice, I pursued doctoral research on the social history of infanticide and post-doctoral work on the history of `feeble-mindedness' at the Universities of Leeds and Manchester.
-My research interests focus broadly on the social and cultural history of science and medicine, with particular interests in the modern history of allergic diseases, such as asthma, hayfever and eczema, the history of stress, and the history of life transitions including the midlife crisis and retirement.
-My publications include New-Born Child Murder: Women, Illegitimacy and the Courts in Eighteenth-Century England (1996), The Borderland of Imbecility: Medicine, Society and the Fabrication of the Feeble Mind in Late Victorian and Edwardian Britain (2000), Allergy: The History of a Modern Malady (2006), Asthma: The Biography (2009), Oxford Handbook of the History of Medicine (Ed., 2011), The Age of Stress: Science and the Search for Stability (2013), The History of Medicine: A Beginners Guide (2014, shortlisted for the Dingle Prize), The Routledge History of Disease (2017), Stress in Post-War Britain, 1945 - 85 (2015), Balancing the Sel;f: Medicine, Politics and the Regulation of Health in the Twentieth Century (edited with Martin Moore, 2020), and Broken Dream: An Intimate History of the Midlife Crisis (2021), as well as numerous other edited volumes, book chapters and journal articles.
-I am currently completing a book on the history of a controversial case of infanticide and baby-farming in 1865.
+My research interests focus broadly on the social and cultural history of modern science and medicine and the history of crime and justice since the seventeenth century.
+I have particular interests in the history of allergic diseases, such as asthma, hayfever and eczema, the history of stress, and the history of life transitions including the midlife crisis and retirement.
+My publications include New-Born Child Murder: Women, Illegitimacy and the Courts in Eighteenth-Century England (1996), The Borderland of Imbecility: Medicine, Society and the Fabrication of the Feeble Mind in Late Victorian and Edwardian Britain (2000), Allergy: The History of a Modern Malady (2006), Asthma: The Biography (2009), Oxford Handbook of the History of Medicine (Ed., 2011), The Age of Stress: Science and the Search for Stability (2013), The History of Medicine: A Beginner's Guide (2014, shortlisted for the Dingle Prize and available as an audiobook), The Routledge History of Disease (2017), Stress in Post-War Britain, 1945 - 85 (2015), Balancing the Self: Medicine, Politics and the Regulation of Health in the Twentieth Century (edited with Martin Moore, 2020), Broken Dreams: An Intimate History of the Midlife Crisis (2021), and Infanticide and Baby-Farming in Victorian England: The Torquay Murder of 1865 (2025), as well as numerous other edited volumes, book chapters and journal articles.
+I am currently writing a book on popular and political opposition to the cost of the Duke of Wellington's funeral in 1852.

 I have a strong interest in developing and expanding the undergraduate medical curriculum and in creating opportunities for wider public engagement activities in radio, television, newspapers and schools.
-I have worked as Senor Academic Adviser (Medical Humanities) at the Wellcome Trust and have served as Chair of the Wellcome Trust History of Medicine Funding Committee, (2003-8), and the Trust's Research Resources Funding Committee (2008-13).
+I have worked as Senor Academic Adviser (Medical Humanities) at the Wellcome Trust and have served as Chair of the Wellcome Trust History of Medicine Funding Committee (2003-8), and the Trust's Research Resources Funding Committee (2008-13).
 I chaired the History sub-panel for REF 2021 and was a member of the sub-panel for REF 2014.
-I am co-Director of the WHO Collaborating Centre on Culture and Health and have served as a member of the WHO European Advisory Committee on Health Research and Chair of the WHO Euro Expert Group on the Cultural Contexts of Health.
+I founded the WHO Collaborating Centre on Culture and Health and have served as a member of the WHO European Advisory Committee on Health Research and Chair of the WHO Euro Expert Group on the Cultural Contexts of Health.

 Grant income:

 Since 1991, I have been awarded over £13 million in research grants, including £8.7 million for the interdisciplinary Wellcome Centre for Cultures and Environments of Health.
+Major grants include:

 Editorial and professional positions - past and present: